Countries and Nationalities - ESL EFL Teaching Resources

 ESL EFL Writing and Speaking Activity - Elementary - 25 Minutes

 This supplementary worksheet helps students to learn about various countries and nationalities.
-First, the students have to write the country of each nationality on their worksheet.
+First, the students write the country of each nationality on their worksheet.
 Then the students separate the nationalities according to their suffixes.
 This is followed by two pairwork teaching activities.
-First, one student says a country, and his or her partner says the corresponding nationality.
-Finally, students pretend to be a different nationality and their partner has to ask questions to find out what nationality their partner is.
+First, one student says a country and his or her partner says the corresponding nationality.
+Finally, students pretend to be a different nationality and their partner asks questions to find out what country they are from.

 Countries, Nationalities and Continents

 ESL EFL Vocabulary Lesson - Elementary - 30 Minutes

 Here’s a vocabulary lesson from esljam to help you teach your students about countries, nationalities, continents and flags.
 To begin, the students work in pairs or small groups.
 The students are given a list of countries and pictures of flags.
 Students write the name of each country under the correct flag.
 Students are then shown a map of the world and write the names of the countries from exercise 1 under the correct continent.
 Finally, the students complete a table of countries and nationalities.

 ESL EFL Matching Activity - Elementary - 15 Minutes

 In this entertaining worksheet, students have to find 24 countries in a word search.
 This word search can be used to review spelling.
 An answer key is provided.

 ESL EFL Writing Activity - Elementary - 25 Minutes

 Here is a link to a comprehensive worksheet that gives students practice at writing about where people come from and their nationalities.
 In the first exercise, students complete a chart with information about people from all over the world.
 After that, the students complete a set of written exercises where they practice forming and answering questions about countries and nationalities.
 An answer key is provided.